Furniture Repairs: Replacing A Missing Wood Slat

 How I painted the new slat to match the others.

 The color was almost perfect.
-I painted it on and immediately wiped it down with a rag which helped to press the paint into the wood and also muddied it up enough to blend with the other slats.
+I painted it on and immediately wiped it down with a rag which helped to press the paint into the wood and muddied it enough to blend with the other slats.

 The chair has a slight rounding of the slats on the back.
 That’s what makes the chair special.
 In some of the photos it’s hard to see the rounding in the back.

-What do you guys think about the project.
+What do you guys think about the project?
 You know, you don’t have to have a large stash of junk stuff to make repairs on projects.
 I could have used new wood to repair the chair and painted it like I did the reclaimed wood slat.
 I just got lucky with the fence wood.

 Howard’s Wax in Golden Oak